torchbox/wagtail-headless-preview/README.md

 you can use the `HeadlessMixin` which combines the `HeadlessServeMixin` and `HeadlessPreviewMixin` mixins.

 `HeadlessServeMixin` overrides the Wagtail `Page.serve` method to redirect to the client URL.
 By default, it uses the hosts defined in `CLIENT_URLS`.
-However you can provide a single URL to rule them all:
+However, you can provide a single URL to rule them all:

 ```python
 # settings.py